celo-org/build-with-celo-hackathon/koral-earth/README.md

 **Basic Functionality for the hackathon:**

 - carbon footprint calculation tooling that sends privacy-enabled identifiable data on-chain
-- present users with a list of carbon credits existing on a carbon-neutral on-chain like Celo
 - ability to pay for offsetting using a celo-enabled payment channel
+- ability to claim rewards using the Koral Protocol deployed on Celo

 **Plan for the future**

-We intend to create an efficient, reliable, trustworthy and transparent carbon offsetting tooling to help corporate clients and individuals to reach their voluntary and regulatory commitments related to net-zero.
-As such, we see that we'd be building the following:
+We intend to create an efficient, reliable, trustworthy and transparent sets of toolings to help corporate clients and individuals to reach their voluntary and regulatory commitments related to net-zero through the Koral Protocol.

-- Aggregate carbon credits and their projects (based on the metadata they contain); present them as offset offerings to users.
-Think bundles, subscriptions, packages, auctioning.

-- Create carbon footprint trackers for individuals/businesses and store data privately either on-chain or on a de-storage.
-Think OpenMRV, Aztec, Ceramic + Lit Protocol, etc.

-- Collector SDKs for existing carbon footprint tracking apps to collect data to be stored on-chain;

-- Automation toolings to put businesses ahead of the carbon offsetting curve.
-E.g. offsetting footprints before they’re created.

-- Auditing toolings to give businesses an edge in compliance

-- NFTs as a proof of offset to give individuals access to real-world green loyalty programs

 #### URLs
 List any URLs relevant to demonstrating your prototype